 Switching up developers will invariably result in some substantial departures from the original three games, but what shape these will take is, at the current time, up in the air.

-Relic Entertainment would be ill-advised to alter too many of the basic gameplay mechanics given they are what made the series so appealing in the first place.
+Relic Entertainment would be ill-advised to alter too many of the basic gameplay mechanics given that they are what made the series so appealing in the first place.
 If Microsoft intends to capture the essence of the original then straying too far away from the core concept could incur the wrath of hardcore Age of Empires fans – presumably the target market.

 Age of Empires 4 Trailer